AMBER Alert canceled after 3 western Ohio children found safe

 An AMBER Alert was issued around 4:30 p.m. after the children did not show up to school Wednesday morning.

-Greenville Police Chief Eric Roberts said the father is not hurt and is currently not facing charges.
+Greenville Police Chief Eric Roberts told CBS affiliate WHIO the father will not face charges because the children were not hurt and he is the custodial parent.